Job Title: Senior First Officer with BMI Regional. Greg is also the Commanding Officer of an RAF Air Cadet Squadron in Wiltshire.

 '' I was born in West Sussex and grew up in Hampshire.
 I had always enjoyed studying Geography throughout school.
 The varied nature of traditional studying, fieldwork, lab work and projects really appealed to me.

-An undergraduate student at Plymouth University starting in 2005, I graduated in 2008 with a First Class BSc honours degree in Geography.
+An undergraduate student at Plymouth starting in 2005, I graduated in 2008 with a First Class BSc honours degree in Geography.
 I specialised in coastal and glacial environments, as these areas particularly interested me.
 Being an island nation, the coastal environment is of particular relevance to us as a society.
 Alongside this, I chose glacial environments as I wanted to understand an environment completely foreign to me and not usually available to study in the UK.
 I particularly enjoyed the fieldwork, especially the second year trip to Ireland.
-I was also lucky enough to go on a third year fieldtrip to Iceland.
+I was also lucky enough to go on a third year field trip to Iceland.

 Straight after graduating I started work for the European Aeronautic Defence and Space Company (EADS) in their Space Division “Astrium”.
 Here I supported the manufacturing department in a data analysis role.
-In 2009 I left to study for my commercial pilots licence, traveling to Arizona in the process.
+In 2009 I left to study for my commercial pilots licence, travelling to Arizona in the process.
 In 2012, I was commissioned in the RAF Reserves, something I am particularly proud of and continue to support to this day.

 At present I am a First Officer with a major regional airline in the UK.
 I fly the Embraer 145 aircraft, a 49 seat regional jet.
 A typical day can start at 0500 and finish at 1800, with four or five flights in a day.
 Often night stopping around Europe, this provides a great opportunity to experience other cultures and explore the Geography of other nations.
 The best part of my job is being able to look out of the window and never see the same thing twice!